 Hello fellow readers,

-Last week we heard from Craig of Frelinghuysen about his willows gone wild right next to his pool.
-‘They’re beautiful trees but cause countless hours of cleanup,’ explained Craig who went on to rant about each stage of his dirty dilemma giving us all a good laugh.
-The most recent dilemma was a huge cluster of ants that took up residence under his trees.
+Last week we heard from Craig of Frelinghuysen about his Willows Gone Wild next to his pool.
+‘They’re beautiful trees but cause countless hours of cleanup,’ explained Craig, who went on to rant about each stage of his dirty dilemma, giving us all a good laugh.
+The most recent dilemma was a massive cluster of ants that took up residence under his trees.
 They were feeding on the gooey substance called honeydew caused by the giant willow aphids his trees became infected with.

 I asked Craig for an update and wondered if the weeping willow planted near the backwash had the same sticky stuff.
-My theory was that tree may have been spared as, unlike his others planted in dry areas, it likely is getting plenty to drink; though backwash water is doused with chlorine.
+My theory was that the tree might have been spared as, unlike his others planted in dry areas, it likely is getting plenty to drink, though backwash water is doused with chlorine.
 While willows can handle occasional drought, they thrive in water.
 As with all plants, providing the right cultural environment keeps them healthy and less prone to insects or disease.

-Turns out a go-to aphid remedy is to knock them off using a strong spray of water from the garden hose in the early morning every other day for about a week.
+A go-to aphid remedy is to knock them off using a strong spray of water from the garden hose in the early morning every other day for about a week.
 Our rainy spell likely did the job for Craig.
-Getting rid of the ants is important too as they kill beneficial insects such as ladybugs and lacewing that prey on aphids.
+Getting rid of the ants is essential, too, as they kill beneficial insects such as ladybugs and lacewing that prey on aphids.
 You can use an organic aphid control pesticide such as Neem Oil that will also take care of the ants.